The Nature of Technological Progress

 Technology amplifies the human condition, and as we know, the human condition is dualistic.
 Technology is a reflection of human character, and we are a reflection of it.

-Technology is neither good or bad, but this knowledge in and of itself can affect the balance.
+Technology is neither good or bad, but awareness of that duality also introduces the power to change it.
 If we know that technology has equal potential for good and bad, we can factor that knowledge into its usage.
 If we can preempt and anticipate the potential misuses of technology, we can prevent those mistakes from ever happening.

 - The Age of Species-Directed Evolution – humans have entered a new evolutionary phase; one that does not act on biology, but rather on memes and ideas.